Fancy Serial Number Dollar Bills — What Makes a Serial Number Valuable?

 High Number (99999900+) 99999923 $50–$300

-Condition matters enormously.
-A solid note in PCGS or PMG-graded gem uncirculated 65 or higher is worth multiples of the same note in fine condition.
-If you think you have something valuable, do not fold it, do not clean it, and handle it only by the edges.
+Condition matters enormously here.
+A solid note graded PMG or PCGS gem uncirculated 65 or higher is worth multiples of the same note in fine condition.
+Handle anything you think might be valuable by the edges only.
+Don’t fold it.
+Don’t clean it.
+Don’t press it flat.

-Early in my collecting life, I made the mistake of pressing a slightly wrinkled radar note under a stack of books for two weeks before bringing it to a dealer.
-He told me exactly what I’d done wrong.
-The crease pattern changed from a natural fold to a pressed flat — experienced graders can tell the difference, and it dropped the note’s perceived condition.
-Learned that lesson the hard way.
+Don’t make my mistake.
+Early in my collecting life, I slid a slightly wrinkled radar note under a stack of books for two weeks before bringing it to a dealer — figured I was doing it a favor.
+He explained immediately what I’d done wrong.
+The crease pattern shifted from a natural fold to a pressed flat, and experienced graders can spot that difference.
+It dropped the note’s perceived grade and the number the dealer was willing to offer.
+Learned that one the hard way, standing in a slightly too-warm shop on a Tuesday afternoon.

 How to Check Your Bills

-You don’t need software or special equipment.
-Start with what you carry every day.
-Pull out any paper currency and look at the eight-digit serial number on the face of the bill — it appears twice, once on the left side and once on the right.
+You don’t need software or special equipment for this.
+Start with whatever’s in your wallet right now.
+The eight-digit serial number appears twice on the face of the bill — once on the left, once on the right.
+Either one works.

-Here’s a quick mental checklist that takes about ten seconds per bill:
+Here’s a quick mental checklist — ten seconds per bill, tops:

-• All the same digit? — You’ve got a solid.
+• All the same digit? — Solid note.
 Stop everything.

 • 12345678 or 87654321? — Perfect ladder.
 Excellent find.